mgiannopoulos24/Projects-C/Project Mirror/Readme.md

 ## Special thanks

 I would like to thank [Danae](https://github.com/danaemav) for helping me understand how to make the program handle the range `./mirror 1 100000000000`.

+**Note:** This project is the 2nd exercise of 2nd assignment of Introduction to Programming 2023-24 (Κ04) course of DIT NKUA.